Mostafa-Akram/ROS-Tasks/Bash-Script Tasks/README.md

 # bash scripts Tasks

-    this repo for ROS tasks in Robotics Corner ROS Course by:
+    this repo for bash-script tasks in Robotics Corner ROS Course by:
 ## **Eng\khaled** **Gabr**